-We have historically experienced recurring losses from operations and have incurred an accumulated deficit of \$144.9 million through March 31, 2023.
-As of March 31, 2023, we had cash and cash equivalents of \$16.5 million and a negative working capital balance of \$2.1 million.
-For the three months ended March 31, 2023, we incurred a net loss of \$9.0 million and net cash used in operating activities was \$8.3 million.
+We have historically experienced recurring losses from operations and have incurred an accumulated deficit of \$153.2 million through June 30, 2023.
+As of June 30, 2023, we had cash and cash equivalents of \$25.1 million and a positive working capital balance of \$22.9 million.
+For the six months ended June 30, 2023, we incurred a net loss of \$17.2 million and net cash used in operating activities was \$15.0 million.

 Substantial doubt exists as to our ability to continue as a going concern.
 Our ability to continue as a going concern is subject to material uncertainty and dependent on our ability to obtain additional financing.
-We have historically financed our operations through equity and debt financings.
+We have historically financed our operations through equity offerings and/or debt financings.
 There can be no assurance that financing from these or other sources will be available to us in the future.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our research and development, or R&D, activities or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occurs, our ability to achieve our development and commercialization goals would be adversely affected.

 Our current resources are insufficient to fund our planned operations for the next twelve months.
 We will continue to require substantial additional capital to continue our clinical development activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, debt, partnering arrangements, non-dilutive fundraising or other financing transactions in order to finance the remaining development and commercialization of our product candidate.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
 The uncertainty with respect to our operations and the market generally due to increasing interest rates and inflation may also make it challenging to raise additional capital on favorable terms, if at all.
 In addition, current macroeconomic conditions have caused turmoil in the banking sector.
 For example, on March 10, 2023, Silicon Valley Bank, or SVB, one of our banking partners, was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or FDIC, as receiver.
-On March 26, 2023, it was announced that First-Citizens Bank & Trust Company would assume all of SVB's deposits and loans as of March 27, 2023 and since that date we continue to have full access to our cash and cash equivalents.
+On March 26, 2023, it was announced that First-Citizens Bank & Trust Company, or First Citizens, would assume all of SVB's deposits and loans as of March 27, 2023 and since that date we continue to have full access to our cash and cash equivalents.
 Failure to raise capital as and when needed, on favorable terms or at all, will have a negative impact on our financial condition and our ability to develop our product candidate.
 We expect our R&D expenses to substantially increase in connection with our ongoing activities, particularly as we advance our product candidate in clinical development.

-As disclosed in Note 7, we are required to keep substantially all of our cash and cash equivalents with a single financial institution, SVB, as required by the covenants of our Debt Agreement (Note 7 - Convertible Debt), and we have a loan and security agreement, or Loan Agreement, with SVB under which we have the option to borrow up to \$10.0 million of term loans having an aggregate original principal amount of up to \$10.0 million, or Term Loans.
-As of March 31, 2023, no amounts had been drawn under the Term Loans.
-The availability of Term Loans under the Loan Agreement expired on April 30, 2023, with no amounts drawn under the facility.
-There can be no assurance that SVB, First Citizens or any successor lender(s) will be willing to work with us on any modifications to the current Convertible Debt agreement.
+As disclosed in Note 7 - Convertible Debt, we are required to keep substantially all of our cash and cash equivalents with a single financial institution, SVB, as required by the covenants of our Debt Agreement.
+There can be no assurance that SVB, First Citizens or any successor lender(s) will be willing to work with us on any modifications to the Debt Agreement (as defined below).

-The consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should we be unable to continue as a going concern.
+These consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should we be unable to continue as a going concern.
 Such adjustments could be material.